lab19digital/wp19/README.md

 Scaffold a Wordpress project with a minimal starter theme in Bootstrap using Gulp.

 Make sure you're running the latest version of NodeJS: [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
-You should also have gulp and bower installed.
+You should also have gulp installed.s

 	npm install -g gulp
 	git clone https://github.com/lab19digital/wp19.git . && npm install